LIT-Protocol/docs/docs/support/faq.md

 ### 4. "Internal JSON-RPC error" When attempting to mint a PKP

-Make sure that you have some LPX test tokens in your wallet before minting a PKP in order to pay for gas.
+Make sure that you have some LIT test tokens in your wallet before minting a PKP in order to pay for gas.
 You can use the faucet to claim test tokens: https://faucet.litprotocol.com/.

 ### 5. “Error: Invalid arrayify value” upon passing an IPFS CID to a function (e.g. isPermittedActions) while interacting with the PKPPermissions contract?